snuffyDev/Beatbump/README.md

 AutoPlay is broken on iOS 15, [see this guide](https://github.com/snuffyDev/Beatbump/wiki/Fixing-Background-Autoplay-on-iOS-15) for a fix.

+## Browser Extension

+To redirect all Youtube Music links to Beatbump, you are highly recommended to download [Libredirect](https://github.com/libredirect/libredirect)

 ## Privacy

 All data is stored locally on your device.
 Data synchronization is done using PeerJS, which uses WebRTC for a peer-to-peer connection between browsers.